haruka-izm/food_tracker/README.md

        category VARCHAR(30),
        PRIMARY KEY (id)
    );
-  - If you want to send e-mail notifications, set up the requirements below
+  - If you want e-mail notifications to be sent:
-    - open .env file in the sever folder
+    - open .env file in the server folder
-    - replace the instructions with actual e-mail addresses and password
+    - set MAIL_SENDER's value to a valid email account name
+    - set MAIL_SENDER_PASSWORD's value to the password for the account above
-    - replace the MAIL_SERVICE to the one that your MAIL_SENDER's service such as 'gmail'.
-The default is 'outlook'.
+    - set MAIL_SERVICE to the type of service for the provided account (e.g. "gmail", "outlook")

 # Installation (Locally)